Stable factorization of the Calder\'on problem via the Born approximation: Canonical regularization of the Born approximation

 \section{Canonical regularization of the Born approximation}

-Here we denote by $\cE'(\R^d)$ and $\cS'(\R^d)$, respectively, the spaces of compactly supported and tempered distributions, where $\cS (\R^d)$ is the Schwartz class.
-We also denote by $\cD'(U)$ the space of distributions on an open set $U\subset \R^d$.
-The Fourier transform is an isomorphism of $\cS'(\R^d)$; and the Paley-Wiener theorem ensures that given any $f\in\cE'(\R^d)$, its Fourier transform:
+Here we denote by $\cE'(U)$ the space of compactly supported distributions on an open set $U \subseteq \R^d$.
+For simplicity, in this section we will consider $\cE'(U)\subseteq \cE'(\R^d)$ with the natural embedding provided by the extension by zero outside $U$.
+The Paley-Wiener theorem ensures that given any $f\in\cE'(\R^d)$, its Fourier transform:

 extends to an entire function in $\IC^d$.

 The moments $\sigma_k[f]$ of a distribution $f\in \cE'(\R^d)$ are defined by